 It is possible, but please contact the Office to make sure we have availability.

-If you are injured for a longer period, please contact the Office in advance of your renewal.
+If you are injured for a prolonged period, please contact the Office as soon as possible.
 Depending on the circumstances, we may be able to credit you the 'missed' months against your next year's subscription invoice.

-Yes, we do have student rates for those in full-time education.
-Different rates apply depending whether you are a student living at home or whether you study outside the area.
-Also, sometimes a Country Membership might be more suitable.
+Yes, we do have student rates for both Tennis and Squash for those who are over 18 but are still in full-time education.
 Please contact the Office for further details if this applies to you.

 We have a set date which is the criteria for the membership fee for each individual.
 We chose this to be on the 31st December of the year of membership joining or renewal.

 Our Joining Fee of £50 is payable by all new applicants to our Senior playing categories at the Club who are over 28 years of age.
 However, this is not applicable for existing members provided they renew and pay their membership within one month of their individual membership renewal date.
 Any Member whose subscription is unpaid after one month ceases to be a Member under the Constitution.
 Any lapsed former member may re-apply if they so wish, but admission to a Senior playing category for those over 28 years of age will require the Joining Fee to be paid in order to be re-admitted to membership.

 For both Tennis and Squash subscriptions we now have Full Member categories which apply to those members who are within the age-group 19-28.
 Above that age the Full Senior Member categories commence.
 We offer Full Senior and Off Peak Senior options on both sports.

 No, that is not possible.
 We set our Youth subscription rates at the lowest feasible levels in order to encourage youngsters to play sports but these levels do not allow us to transfer membership.